Your Rights When a Creditor Violates the Automatic Stay

 Notifying creditors personally rather than waiting on the court’s notification procedure can prevent a repossession or a foreclosure that’s already in process from taking place.
 If property has already been repossessed, most creditors will return the property or make the property available once they learn that a bankruptcy case has been filed.
 If they refuse, they can be held in contempt of court, fined, and made to pay damages for their arrogance.

-However, a bank’s ability to freeze a debtor’s bank account without violating an automatic stay is not well-settled thanks to Rodney Wayne Weidenbenner's lawsuit against Wells Fargo, which reversed the Bankruptcy Court's ruling on April 25, 2019, that the national bank violated the petitioner's automatic stay and awarded damages of $25, attorney's fees of $14,839.50, and costs of $13.68.
+However, a bank’s ability to freeze a debtor’s bank account without violating an automatic stay is not well-settled thanks to Rodney Wayne Weidenbenner's lawsuit against Wells Fargo, which reversed the Bankruptcy Court's ruling in April 2019, that the national bank violated the petitioner's automatic stay and awarded damages of $25 and about $15,000 in attorney's fees and costs.
 "A brief hold is generally OK provided that the bank is actively seeking stay relief," said Grubin.

 Print and Send the Notice of Filing